0-Fluxor/FCRB/README.md

 # FCRB
 Fluxor's Custom Radio Binds for CounterStrike 2.
 Be Respectful of others!
 Enjoy, have fun and be creative with your callouts!

+DOWNLOAD either FCRB.cfg.rar (archive) or individually the file FCRB.cfg as well as the folder named FCRB-CC.

 INSTALLATION

 >> Open the Steam desktop app and navigate to your Library tab then locate your CS2 game.